Higher Citation Rates

 Meeting the Land Grant Mission of the University

 One of the main objectives of land grant schools is to provide broad access to education and knowledge beyond the academy.
-Open access at Purdue can publicly showcase the scholarly output of the University and its community members, which also creates greater visibility and traffic to your department, school, and ultimately the university.
+Open access at Purdue can publicly showcase the scholarly output of the University and its community members, this provides greater visibility and traffic to your department, school, and ultimately the university.
 It can also show that scholars and researchers at Purdue think beyond their own disciplines by showcasing the interdisciplinary scholarship and research being created at Purdue.
 Finally, open access scholarship demonstrates accountability to the public that funds the university, while disseminating knowledge gained and created at Purdue; satisfying the public mission of the university.